 If managing simple projects is already hard enough, then multiple teams working on the same product might turn into a disaster.
 Well, a team of 50-200 professionals faces similar issues to a small one but multiplied by five.
 You get the point: big teams are followed by even bigger problems.
-When choosing an easy way is not an option, Agile Frameworks are the magic tools that help teams stay sane & productive.
+When choosing an easy way is not an option, Scaling Agile Frameworks are the magic tools that help teams stay sane & productive.

 SAFe, LeSS or Nexus demand cultural transformation and require very good Scrum Maturity for all teams involved.
 So, let’s take a look at all of them separately.